ring-clojure/ring-headers/README.md

 ## Installation

-Add the following dependency to your `project.clj`:
+Add the following dependency to your `deps.edn` file:

+    ring/ring-headers {:mvn/version "0.3.0"}

+Or to your Leiningen project file:

     [ring/ring-headers "0.3.0"]